macton/dot-utf8/README.md

 <sub><sup>([Return to API)](#api)</sup></sub>

-## decoder.decode
+## DecodeStream.decode

 ### Synopsis

     utf8         = require('dot-utf8');
-    decoder      = new utf8.decoder();
+    decoder      = new utf8.DecodeStream();
     utf16String  = decoder.decode( utf8STring );
     utf16String += decoder.decode( moreUtf8String );

 ### Description

-Decodes a some UTF-8 data, taking into account state from previous data streamed through the encoder.
+Decodes a some UTF-8 data from UTF-16 source, taking into account state from previous data streamed through the encoder.

 Represented as a JavaScript String with each code unit representing a byte between 0x00 to 0xFF.